corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 1. A **data pointer** that points to the actual data (the concrete type implementing the trait)
 2. A **vtable pointer** that points to a table of function pointers for the methods

-The vtable is created at compile time and contains pointers to the methods for the specific type.
+The [vtable](https://en.wikipedia.org/wiki/Virtual_method_table) is created at compile time and contains pointers to the methods for the specific type.
+It is a concept that is common in many programming languages that support dynamic dispatch, such as C++, C#, or D.
 When you call a method on a trait object, Rust uses the vtable to look up the correct function to call based on the actual type of the data.

-In order to create a vtable, the compiler needs to know:
+But in order to create a vtable, the compiler needs to know:
 - The size of the type (to allocate memory)
 - The exact method signatures (to create function pointers)